rackerlabs/technical-blog/_posts/2015-10-05-rack-orchestration-support.md

 we see that the stack no longer exists.

-We have enabled complete support for cloud orchestration in `rack`!
+We have enabled complete support for cloud orchestration in `rack`.
 Details and examples of all orchestration commands can be viewed here.

 We hope that you enjoy using Rackspace Cloud Orchestration via `rack`!